-What is commonly called dental plaque, is actually a sticky coating loaded with disease-causing bacteria.
-As the plaque forms and thrives on your teeth, the bacteria release chemicals that begin break down of the lining of the gum tissue, allowing the bacteria to enter your gums.
-Eventually the bacteria penetrate your body’s defenses and can get into your bloodstream.
+What is commonly called dental plaque is actually a sticky coating loaded with disease-causing bacteria.
+As the plaque forms and thrives on your teeth, the bacteria release chemicals that begin the breakdown of the lining of the gum tissue, allowing the bacteria to enter your gums.
+Eventually, the bacteria penetrate your body’s defenses and can get into your bloodstream.
 Once there, these disease-causing bacteria may contribute to disease in your blood vessels, your heart, your brain, and other areas.

-As the bacteria begin to eat their way into the lining of your gums, your body’s defenses will rush to the site of the infection: chemicals are released and trigger enlargement to blood vessels in your gums, or swelling, will enlarge to bring extra blood and defensive cells from your immune system.
-Early in the infection, you may not even notice a difference, but over time the problem will become more deep seated and more invasive.
+As the bacteria begin to eat their way into the lining of your gums, your body’s defenses will rush to the site of the infection.
+Chemicals are released and trigger enlargement of blood vessels in your gums, or swelling, to bring extra blood and defensive cells from your immune system.
+Early in the infection, you may not even notice a difference, but over time the problem will become more deep-seated and more invasive.

-The bacteria that are involved with gum disease will eventually find their way through the body.
-Research has shown bacteria that originate in the mouth will become embedded in the walls of major blood vessels leading to the brain, the heart, the lungs, etc. They can be a major contributing factor to common diseases that lead to decline in your vitality over time.
-They will contribute to an increased risk of heart disease, stroke, pancreatic cancer and other life threatening conditions.
+The bacteria involved with gum disease will eventually find their way through the body.
+Research has shown bacteria that originate in the mouth will become embedded in the walls of major blood vessels leading to the brain, the heart, the lungs, etc. They can be a major contributing factor to common diseases that lead to a decline in your vitality over time.
+They will contribute to an increased risk of heart disease, stroke, pancreatic cancer and other life-threatening conditions.